mihiryadav20/riverline-2/README.md

 - Clean console output with role indicators (🏦 for collector, 👤 for defaulter)
 - Automated compliance evaluation with detailed feedback
 - Hang-up detection to identify failed negotiations
+- **Self-improving agent** that learns from failures and optimizes behavior
+- **Multi-API orchestration** combining Groq and Google Generative AI
+- **Automatic prompt rewriting** based on compliance violations
+- **Training loop** that runs until compliance is achieved

 ## Setup